Modes and Instrument descriptions

 Instrument numbers and descriptions

-The number is used with the inst (or inst2) cli setting to select which instruments are displayed on a screen and what order. (you can have 6 attituded indicators on a screen if wanted)
+The number is used with the inst cli setting to select which instruments are displayed on a screen and what order. (you can have 6 attituded indicators on a screen if wanted).
+You can assign up to 12 instruments per screen.

 The description shows what data it uses from the flight controller